 At KAA we are building a school which has the very highest standards - both in terms of academic teaching and life beyond the classroom.
 In July 2014 the Department of Education reported we are “one of the best new academies they had ever seen” in terms of our planning and curriculum development.
 In November of that year we were inspected by Miriam Rosen, former HMCI, who wrote “the academy has made a remarkable start and is already securing highly positive outcomes for students.”
 We look forward to our first full Ofsted inspection in due course and aim to achieve ‘outstanding’ in all areas.

 We currently have two roles available – one in the Learning Support Department and another in the Grandin Centre (specialist Autism Centre).

-You will be part of a specialist learning support service, supporting the inclusion of SEN students (including students with Autism), and adapt and deliver support to meet individual needs whilst promote academic achievement.
+· You will be part of a specialist learning support service, supporting the inclusion of SEN students and those engaged with them, and adapt and deliver support to meet individual needs whilst promote academic achievement.

-You will advance students' learning in a range of classroom settings, while providing ongoing support outside the classroom through 1-1, group sessions and specialist enrichment programmes.
+· You will advance students' learning in a range of classroom settings, while providing ongoing support outside the classroom through 1-1 and group sessions and specialist enrichment programmes.

-Please note that we cannot accept CVs.
-To apply, kindly send your completed application form to Lavinia Baboi at email@example.com
+Please send your completed application form to Lavinia Baboi at firstname.lastname@example.org

-This post is subject to an enhanced DBS disclosure and the post holder must be committed to safeguarding the welfare of children.
+This post is subject to an enhanced Disclosure and Barring Service check.
+The post holder must be committed to safeguarding the welfare of children